Take a two-day tour of covered bridge country during the peak of autumn color.

 The Bohemia Gold Mining Museum pays tribute to the area's mining past with exhibits of archival photos, antique tools and ore samples from local mines.
 East from downtown, the Oregon Aviation Historical Society & Museum exhibits several vintage aircraft in its mission to preserve local aeronautical history.

-The second day in Cottage Grove offers the chance to explore outdoors.
+The second day in Cottage Grove offers the chance to explore the outdoors.
 Nature lovers delight in a cluster of spectacular waterfalls about 29 miles (46.7 km) east of Cottage Grove in the Umpqua National Forest including Spirit Falls, Moon Falls and Pinard Falls.
 Each of the three falls can be accessed via a short hike from its respective trailhead.
 Fall is an excellent time to visit these falls as the verdant canyons surrounding the falls begin to pop with fall foliage.
 The trails tend to be less crowded during this season as well.

 For another wonderful grouping of waterfalls, visit Brice Creek.
 The Brice Creek Trail passes many forested waterfalls and can be done in its entirety or in smaller sections.
 One of the falls on this trail is Trestle Creek Falls which offers a double-tiered waterfall that hikers can walk behind for a truly unique experience.

 Dip into wine country to taste some of Oregon's finest wines.
 Don't miss the Pinot Noir and Pinot Gris that the Willamette Valley is known for.
-Make Saginaw Vineyard your first stop to enjoy a glass in their charming red barn tasting room or out in the fields watching the sheep grazing in the foggy grass.
-Stop to taste some exceptional beer made in wine barrels at Alesong Brewing & Blending before your next winery stop (appointments required).
+Make Saginaw Vineyard your first stop to enjoy a glass in their charming red barn tasting room or out in the fields watching the sheep grazing in the fog.
+Stop to taste some exceptional beer made in wine barrels at Alesong Brewing & Blending before your next winery stop (call ahead for hours).
 Finish your tasting tour at Silvan Ridge where you can sip something spectacular on the patio where you can enjoy the sunset and glorious views of golden fall vines in the South Willamette Valley.
-Call the wineries before visiting to confirm open hours and protocols.